Rinchu93/cgal/Guidelines/Source_code_management/Source-Code-Management-with-Git.md

 > git fetch mine
 ```

-If I want to merge a feature branch from *cgal-dev* or
+If I want to merge a feature branch from *cgal-public-dev* or
 *cgal-public-dev*, I need to push that branch into *mine*:

 ``` {.bash}